sookask/sookask.github.io/content/words/hello-world.md

 ---
 title: "Hello World"
 date: "2024-03-20"
-excerpt: "This is my first blog post using the new blog system."
+excerpt: "This is my first blog post."
 ---

 Welcome to my blog!
 This is a sample post to demonstrate the new blog system.